 Asset management firms are limited when it comes to adopting a contract management system.
-Although there are many contract management solutions on the market, including contract automation, very few meet the needs of asset managers and other players in the private markets.
+Although there are many contract management solutions on the market, very few meet the needs of asset managers and other players in the private markets.

 7 features asset managers need to fully benefit from a CLM solution